On Parade in Amazon America

 And I got to respect the way his mind worked.
 Remarkably, when it came to politics and current affairs, Don was placidly calm, as if he had been born naturally objective, as if nothing out there could ruffle him.
 Well, maybe except me, once.
 And how refreshing were his calm observations during those volatile years in American politics, I never knew what poetical party he might belong to.
 This bent of nature would serve him well when he turned the love of his life into a little weekly paper.

-In covering this chapter in his life, incredibly ALL of his letters to me from the 1970s are missing.
+In covering this chapter in his life, incredibly, virtually all of his letters to me from the 1970s are missing.
 The fact that I have not a single one tells me they are all together somewhere in a folder, if still in my midst.
-So, some the following details may be inaccurately recalled.
+So, some of the following details may be inaccurately recalled.

 Sometime in 1971, the White Tops offered Don the job of editor, and he was mulling it over, frequently with me on the phone.
 I was surprised that he did not not jump.
 At the time, however, as I now hazily recall, Don had been batting around the idea of putting out a weekly paper.
 The White Tops offer knocked him off course for a bit, and we hashed it over at length.
 He wondered how he could handle editorships of two publications.
 Possibly the CFA got wind of his other idea, for, to Don’s acute consternation, they withdrew their offer — or worse, simply dropped communications and he found out from a third party.
 Whatever had happened, the about face did not go down well with Don, and that’s putting it mildly.
 He felt betrayed.
 At the same time, it stiffened his resolve to move ahead with some kind of a weekly.